james-jhnsn/ElastiServe/README.md

       npm run build

-## Add a Deploy Stage for Beanstalk Environment

-            npm run buildgit add .git commit -m 'Add Pre-Prod stage'git push

-   - In CodePipeline console, once the UpdatePipeline stage picks up new code for an additional stage, it will self-mutate and add 2 new stages, one for the Assets and another for Pre-Prod.

-   - CodePipeline self mutated to add 2 new stages Assets and Pre-prod Once the UpdatePipeline stage has completed successfully, the pipeline will again run from start.
-This time it will not stop at UpdatePipeline stage.
-It will transition further to the new stages Assets and Pre-prod to deploy the Beanstalk application, environment and the my_webapp application.

 ## Viewing Application Deployed in the Cloud

    - After the pipeline finishes running through the final Pre-Prod stage, we can confirm that the service is up and running.